How does SEO work?

 Among many other factors, we’ll discover:

-- How you’re ranking for Google, Bing, and Yahoo on the 100 keyword phrases
+- How you’re ranking for Google, Bing, and Yahoo for 100 keyword phrases

 - Other keyword phrases that Google might be using to send people to your site